Living in the City of Fairfax, VA

 The best in public and private education

-Fairfax High School, part of Fairfax County Public Schools, is ranked the No. 32 best public high school in Virginia and No. 505 best college prep high school in America, according to Niche.
-The district, which serves 187,000 students, is the 10th largest school division in the U.S.
+Fairfax High School, part of Fairfax County Public Schools, is ranked the No. 42 best public high school in Virginia and No. 558 best college prep high school in America, according to Niche.
+The district, which serves 180,000 students, is the largest school system in Virginia.

-Private education options include St. Paul VI Catholic High School, ranked No. 185 best Catholic high school in America, and the New School of Northern Virginia, ranked No. 684 best college prep private high school in America.
+Private education options the New School of Northern Virginia, ranked No. 44 best college prep private high school in Virginia.

 City of Fairfax Transportation